mongodb-developer/AtlasForms/README.md

   -

 ## Questions
-  - What shoudl _id look like, I like the idea of sequences and a fixed format TBH, if we are linking this matters
-  - How Best oto handle date fields, are date pickers good
   - How do we *best* handle date not datetime?
-  - Will we add support for Range queries?
-If so how >5 in a text box
-  - How *critical* are dropdown picklists - Very!

-## Known BUGS to fix
+## IMPORTANT BUGS to fix

+   - Server conversion of NUmbers is converting all to double!!
    - Last listview column needs to fill to end.
-   - Do we handle arrays of non string scalarrs? - test that and fix as required
+   - Do we handle arrays of non string scalars? - test that and fix as required
    - Edit/Select contents, press delete (Empty field) - doesn't work, have to replace with a space.
    - Enter Jaws in movies title, change to Airbnb & Jaws value is in neighbourhood owner!